mautic/developer-documentation-new/docs/components/contacts.rst

     * - ``addEventType()``
       - Required - Add this event to the list of available events.
     * - ``getLead()``
-      - Get the Lead entity the event is dispatched for
+      - Get the Contact entity
     * - ``getQueryOptions()``
       - Used to get pagination, filters, etc needed to generate an appropriate query.
     * - ``addToCounter()``
-      - Used to add total number of events (across all pages) to the counters.
+      - Used to add total number of events across all Pages to the counters.
 This also generates the numbers for the engagements graph.
     * - ``addEvent()``
       - Required - Injects an event into the timeline.
 Accepts an array with the keys defined as below.